emmanuelamon92/Nutrition-Meal-Plan-App/README.md

 1. Build a React single page application from scratch
 2. Apply your knowledge of components, props and state management
 3. Incorporate client-side routing
-4. Use data from external APIs
-5. Persist data in a mock up backend
+5. GET and POST data in a mock up backend

 ## React Project Overview